This is a condensed guide to creating and managing your Amazon Sponsored Products Campaigns.

 Tip: You can set and edit the recommendation settings by going to the “Recommendation Engine”.
 You can also delete and create as many custom recommendations as you want.

-- Create 3 ad groups per variation called “Phrase” and “Exact” with the associated Match Types.
+- Create 2 ad groups called “Phrase” and “Exact” with the associated Match Types.

 Make the Match Type for keywords in each ad group match the name.
 For example, all keywords in the “Exact” campaign should have a Match Type of “Exact”.